-Twenty-plus years scaling B2C brands, SaaS platforms, and multi-location operations — from startup to exit, from seed budgets to $25M+.
+I've spent twenty-plus years scaling B2C brands, SaaS platforms, and multi-location operations, from startup to exit, from seed budgets to $25M+.
 I build revenue architecture that a board can interrogate line by line: attribution from first touch to closed revenue, teams that hit forecast, and systems that survive due diligence.

 Not a channel specialist with a title.
-The full revenue apparatus — demand through close, budget through board deck — owned end to end and accountable to one number.
+I own the full revenue apparatus, demand through close, budget through board deck, end to end, accountable to one number.

 Google · Meta · LSA · CTV

 The operational backbone: pipelines, lifecycle automation, and integrations that keep sales and marketing on one source of truth.
-500K-record migrations executed with zero downtime.
+A full CRM migration executed so the numbers come out trustworthy.

 Builder Prime · Salesforce · HubSpot · ServiceTitan · N8N / Make / Zapier